1920s Ready To Wear Fashion Show – by the St. Louis Wholesale Garment Association

 Coats, Suits, Dresses, Waists, Blouses, Skirts, Petticoats, Knitted Outerwear, Bungalow Aprons, House Dresses, Muslin and Silk Underwear

-If you look at the next page, St. Louis Wholesale Garment Association, the featured businesses are ALL located downtown on Washington Avenue, except for 3 (who were on very nearby side streets).
+If you look at the next page, St. Louis Wholesale Garment Association, the featured businesses are ALL located downtown on Washington Avenue, or Locust Avenue, except for 3 (who were on very nearby side streets).

 For more history on ready to wear fashions, I found the National Institute of Standards and Technology’s site most interesting: http://museum.nist.gov/exhibits/apparel/history.htm